 With rich photography and crisp text that shamelessly geeks-out on process, Everlane gives site visitors what Tracy calls a true vision of the end-to-end product cycle.
 “You get to go see the whole manufacturing process.
 It puts you there. ‘oh, that’s the factory where they made it.’”
 These little moments reinforce connection between people and the product.
 Potential customers know intimately where they’re buying from, complete with the factory profile.
 It builds trust.
 And mutual accountability.
 And that makes a real difference, especially to younger shoppers, Tracy says.

 Everlane’s deep dive journey into their supply chain is a natural fit with their lean business model of offering a select amount of high-quality products.
 It also aligns with their core mission to sell clothing with transparent pricing.
 What they call Radical Transparency.
-And maybe that’s another point for communicators — If everybody is watching anyway, why not aim for honesty, even radical transparency?
+And maybe that’s another point for communicators.

 Knowing your brand truth